JoeyShapiro/Cherry/README.md

 - [x] how to manage no key
 - [ ] move common scripts to header
 - [ ] change localhost in src to svelte thing
+- [ ] what happens if it cant decrypt
+- [ ] stop recreating text decoder